kkipngenokoech/100_days_of_code/DJANGO/news/articles/articles.md

         from .models import Article - model imported
 ## template
-in our [views file](./views.py), we referenced to a template 'article_list.html' we need to create a template in our templates folder referencing to this templates
+in our [views file](./views.py), we referenced to a template 'article_list.html' we need to create a template in our templates folder referencing to this template check out the template content on [articles page](../templates/article_list.html) we use bootstrap cards to style our individual articles listView returns an object list that's why we iterate with object_list.

+## editing and deleting
+we are going to use new urls, views and templates we are going to employ the django ability to add primary keys to each articles. so our first article will have a pk of 1 i.e for editing /articles/1/edit so lets first create the urls:
+#### urls
+let's import some more views:
+    ArticleUpdateView : to update our blog
+    ArticleDetailView : to view our blog details ArticleDeleteView : to delete our blog then add urls path for all of the above views i.e path('<int:pk>/edit/',ArticleUpdateView.as_view(),name='article_edit')
+    path('<int:pk>/delete',ArticleDeleteView.as_view(),name='article_delete')
+    path('<int:pk>/',ArticleDetailView.as_view(),name='article_detail')

+#### views
+we are going to write up the views for the above url patterns.
+    check on the [views file](./views.py) for its implementation.